parmeet10/solveWatchAi/API_DOCUMENTATION.md

 - Supported image formats: JPEG, PNG, GIF, BMP, WEBP
 - WebSocket connections use Socket.io protocol
 - CORS is enabled for all origins
+- All socket events include timestamps for client-side tracking
+- Production-level logging is enabled for all operations

 ---